dgonzalez7/JavaDesignPatterns/README.md

 Builder - Separate the construction of an object from its representation so that the same construction process can create different representations.

 Factory Method - Define an interface to create an object, but let subclasses decide which class to instantiate.

+Prototype -  Specify the types of objects to create using a prototypical instance, and create new objects by copying the prototype.